 M.A., communication studies (concentration: rhetoric), University of North Carolina at Chapel Hill; B.A., history and communication arts (concentration: radio/TV/film), Marist College, Poughkeepsie, NY

-With degrees in history and communication studies, I have coached debate, written social studies textbooks, and worked in presidential libraries.
-I specialize in editing humanities and social-science manuscripts (especially history, political science, and communication studies, including rhetorical theory/public policy argument, mass comm, and cultural studies).
-Whether editing for nonnative English speakers, graduate students, senior faculty, or research organizations, I focus on developing a writer’s argument and the writer–reader relationship and strengthening the author’s use of evidence.
+With degrees in history and communication studies, I have coached debate, written social studies textbooks, worked in presidential libraries, and served Maine state government in communication-related roles.
+I specialize in editing humanities and social-science manuscripts (especially history, political science, and communication studies, including rhetorical theory and public policy argument).
+Whether editing for nonnative English speakers, graduate students, senior faculty, or research organizations, I focus on developing a writer’s argument, building the writer-reader relationship, and strengthening the author’s use of evidence.
 I strive to eliminate wordiness, improve clarity, and develop an active voice.
-Familiar with APA, MLA, Chicago, Turabian, ASA, etc., I edit to specific style requirements.
+Familiar with APA, MLA, Chicago, ASA, etc., I edit to specific style requirements.
 I enjoy editing and developing relationships with returning authors.
-I am experienced in archival research as well.
+I’m also experienced in archival research.

 North Attleborough, MA